solarapparition/WebVoyager/README.md

 ## Introduction

+(This is a fork to update the original WebVoyager agent.
+The original readme is below.)

 This repo contains the data and implementation of our paper [WebVoyager](https://arxiv.org/abs/2401.13919).
 WebVoyager is an innovative Large Multimodal Model (LMM) powered web agent that can complete user instructions end-to-end by interacting with real-world websites.

 - **Multimodal Web Agent**.
 We implement WebVoyager that integrates textual and visual information to address web tasks end-to-end and introduce a generalist planning approach for navigation.